Resilience & Revival

 The Tulane University School of Architecture Historic Preservation Program and the Richard Hampton Jenrette Foundation have partnered to host "Resilience & Revival: Historic Trades in the Gulf South," a one-day workshop and panel session to address the looming shortage of skilled craftspeople in the historic trades and building arts and the subsequent impacts on our region’s ability to maintain and restore historic structures.

-The conference will bring together students, educators, preservationists, builders, historic trades professionals, craftspeople, and other interested parties from across the region to discuss this complex interdisciplinary issue.
-A written report, compiled by our joint efforts, will be distributed to attendees before the event.
+The "Resilience & Revival" conference and workshop will bring together students, educators, preservationists, builders, historic trades professionals, craftspeople, and other interested parties from across the region to discuss this complex interdisciplinary issue.
+A written report compiled by our joint efforts will be distributed to attendees before the event.
+Our five panelists will explore various aspects of the topic, offering insights from their diverse preservation backgrounds.
+We hope this discussion will inspire new ideas and serve as a starting point for a roundtable conversation among the panelists.
+Following the roundtable, guests will break into focus groups to exchange ideas and share knowledge on revitalizing the historic trades.

-Lunch, snacks, and refreshments will be provided at the conference.
-There will be a happy hour (4:30pm - 6:30pm) after the event at the Hermann Grima House in the French Quarter with drinks and hors d'oeuvres.
+Breakfast, lunch, and refreshments will be provided throughout the conference.
+There will be a happy hour (6:00pm – 8:00pm) following the event at the Hermann Grima House in the French Quarter with drinks and hors d'oeuvres.

 Composite of three photos: One archival photo of a women carrying a large glass cyliner; one current photo of a woman sitting on a floor while hand-repairing a wall with bousillage material; and one archival photo of a blacksmith standing behind a forge.